The Protection of Orphans During Pandemic

-Children are considered as the boons of the society.
+Children are considered as the boons of society.
 They are the future citizens of our country.
 Their health must be given the utmost importance.
 Therefore, no kind of exploitation must be done against them if anyone does so he must be strictly punished for the same.
-So, we need to be aware about the laws and policies that bind the children protection and also must be aware about the remedies available to them.
-A child who is in danger needs legal help and assistance for which it is very much essential to protect them from any kind of malpractices that exist in the society.
+So, we need to be aware of the laws and policies that bind children to protection and also must be aware of the remedies available to them.
+A child who is in danger needs legal help and assistance for which it is very much essential to protect them from any kind of malpractices that exist in society.

 - First of all, the matter must be informed to the police or the child helpline center